Breastmilk Consubstantiation and Kinship Negotiations

-This study sought to examine the legislative influence of the NRA by examining this question: does the NRA’s opposition to gun control through its various modes of influence reduce the number of gun control bills proposed in Congress?
-Examination of this question is helpful in understanding the overall influence of the NRA in Congress and illustrating broader themes of special interest group power in the legislative process.
+This study sought to examine the legislative influence of the National Rifle Association (NRA) by examining the following question: does the NRA’s opposition to gun control, through its various modes of influence, reduce the number of gun control bills proposed in Congress?
+Examining this question is helpful in understanding the overall influence of the NRA in Congress and illustrating broader themes of special interest group power in the legislative process.
 The results of this study provide a partial explanation for the lack of expansive gun control regulations at the federal level in the United States.
 Existing research documents the NRA’s electoral influence and examines the organization’s legislative influence qualitatively, but no quantitative study of the NRA’s legislative influence has yet been conducted.
 This study fills that gap in the literature.

-The theory advanced in this study of the NRA is that through lobbying activities that rely on various modes of influence, the NRA inspires electoral fear among members of Congress.
+This study advances the theory that the NRA, through lobbying activities that rely on various modes of influence, inspires electoral fear among members of Congress.
 The degree of electoral fear felt by legislators as a result of NRA lobbying is a key factor in determining the number of gun control bills that are proposed in Congress.
-Based on this theory, the hypothesis advanced in this study is that the NRA’s various modes of influence increase the number of pro-gun bills proposed and decrease the number of anti-gun bills proposed in Congress.
+Based on this theory, this study proposes a hypothesis that the NRA’s various modes of influence increase the number of pro-gun bills proposed and decrease the number of anti-gun bills proposed in Congress.
 This study sought to test this hypothesis using a mixed methodology relying on quantitative tests and qualitative case studies.
-It examined data on NRA campaign contributions, lobbying expenditures, online advertising expenditures, gun-related bill proposals in Congress, and a wealth of historical and theoretical information in an attempt to test this question both quantitatively and qualitatively.
+I examined data on NRA campaign contributions, lobbying expenditures, online advertising expenditures, gun-related bill proposals in Congress, and a wealth of historical and theoretical information in an attempt to test this question both quantitatively and qualitatively.

 The results of this study confirm the general hypothesis that when the NRA is more active in their modes of influence, fewer gun control bills are proposed in Congress.
 However, it is necessary to amend the modes of influence considered in the original hypothesis to include NRA member mobilization as a key mode of influence.
 The combination of quantitative and qualitative results generated in this study has proven that the NRA’s ability to mobilize its membership is a key element of its power in Congress.

 These results suggest a clear trend: gun control was a legislative priority for members of Congress from 1991 through 2001, evidenced by high rates of bill proposals.
 From 2002 through 2012, gun control was no longer a prominent legislative priority for members of Congress, as neither pro-gun nor anti-gun bill proposals significantly exceeded the other.
-Finally, bill proposals spiked once again in 2013 and 2018, likely in response to the horrific mass shootings at Sandy Hook in 2012 and the cluster of mass shootings in Las Vegas, NV and Sutherland Springs, TX in late 2017, as well as in Parkland, FL in early 2018.
+Finally, bill proposals spiked once again in 2013 and 2018, likely in response to the horrific mass shootings at Sandy Hook, Conn. in 2012 and the cluster of mass shootings in Las Vegas, Nev. and Sutherland Springs, Texas in late 2017, as well as in Parkland, Fla. in early 2018.

 Taken together, the quantitative and qualitative evidence in this study demonstrates a pattern that has proven relatively consistent over time.
 When Congress has shown a willingness to pursue gun control legislation by proposing more anti-gun bills than average — typically in response to a mass shooting incident — the NRA has often launched a mobilization campaign against such legislative initiatives.
 These mobilization campaigns include modes of influence that are not as easily measured as campaign contributions, lobbying, and advertising.
 Rather, the chief mode of influence used by the NRA is member mobilization, which is generally used to oppose a salient piece of gun control legislation that stands a significant chance of becoming law.

 The findings in this study suggest a number of key conclusions regarding the NRA.
-First, Chapter 5 provides evidence that NRA spending on various modes of influence, such as campaign contributions, lobbying, and advertising, are not as powerful as commonly thought regarding their influence on the proposal of gun-related legislation in Congress.
-Second, the NRA’s strength as a special interest group lies in its ability to mobilize its membership base and the resulting culture of electoral fear in Congress that has been generated by this particular mode of influence.
-The historical analysis in Chapter 3 provides evidence of the formation of this culture of electoral fear throughout the NRA’s history, which has been expanded and solidified by mobilization campaigns following recent mass shootings, such as Columbine and Sandy Hook.
-Finally, the NRA’s consistent weakening and defeat of gun control legislation through its mobilization campaigns in the aftermath of mass shootings and the resulting culture of electoral fear has helped to keep gun control legislation off the legislative agenda in Congress.
+First, Chapter 5 provides evidence that NRA spending on various modes of influence, such as campaign contributions, lobbying, and advertising, are not as powerful as commonly thought with respect to their influence on the proposal of gun-related legislation in Congress.
+Second, the NRA’s strength as a special interest group lies in its ability to mobilize its membership base, resulting in a culture of electoral fear in Congress generated by this particular mode of influence.
+The historical analysis in Chapter 3 provides evidence of the formation of this culture of electoral fear throughout the NRA’s history, which has been expanded and solidified by mobilization campaigns following recent mass shootings such as Columbine and Sandy Hook.
+Finally, the NRA’s consistent victories against gun control legislation through its mobilization campaigns in the aftermath of mass shootings and the resulting culture of electoral fear has helped to keep gun control legislation off the legislative agenda in Congress.